austinwklein/docs.seawolf-marketplace/seawolf-marketplace-docs/docs/ci-cd/07-build-pipeline.md

 CREATE TABLE IF NOT EXISTS users (...);
 ```

-This allows redeployments without manual database cleanup.
+This allows redeployments without a manual database cleanup.

 ## Build artifacts

-After builds complete, artifacts are ready for deployment:
+After builds are complete, artifacts are ready for deployment:

 ### Frontend artifacts